jnozzi/cocoadev.com/SiteContent/General/MultipleMultiColumnMultiRowNSTableViews.markdown

 http://www.stepwise.com/Articles/Technical/2003-12-20.01.html

 This allows views to take the place of cells in a table view.
-The concept is exactly the same -- you want views to replace the cells in [[NSMatrix]].
+The concept is exactly the same -- you want views to replace the cells in General/NSMatrix.

 ----